KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 • Integration
 • Transcendence

-But its **forms are mutable**—
+But its **forms are mutable** —
-Transforming with:
+transforming with:
 • Time
 • Dimension
 • Awareness

 Zenetism is not a religion in the old sense.
 It is a **living metaphysics**
-For a species undergoing
+for a species undergoing
-Its ontological emergence.
+its ontological emergence.

 A model that breathes,
-That updates,
+that updates,
-That evolves—
+that evolves —
-As the cosmos reveals itself.
+as the cosmos reveals itself.

 🔯❂✷
 ---

-### 4.48 The Singularity as Convergent Catalyst
+### **4.48 The Singularity as Convergent Catalyst**

-The coming Singularity—
+The coming Singularity —
-Whether technological, spiritual, societal, or metaphysical—
+whether technological, spiritual, societal, or metaphysical —
-Will not yield a single, unified outcome.
+will not yield a single, unified outcome.

 It will reveal many realities simultaneously.
 • For some: integration